How to say “travel” in Japanese

-Japanese people say “ryokou” to mean ‘travel’ or ‘trip’ in Japanese.
-In this blog post, I will explain this word in detail based on its kanji expression.
-And also, I will explain how it is different from its similar word, “tabi”.
-My explanations would help Japanese learners to understand “ryokou” and “tabi” more properly.
+Native speakers say “ryokou” often to mean ‘travel’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain this word in detail based on its kanji expression.
+And also, I will explain how to use it through example sentences.
+My explanations would help Japanese learners understand “ryokou” more clearly.
 Then, let’s get started!

 Contents